ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on unexpected cultural outcomes.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on what the data revealed about humanity.

 ---